meghanlazier/100-days-of-code/log.md

 ### Day 29: January 16, 2018

 **Today's Progress**: I learned how to use the command line to update files in GitHub.
 I also started playing around with CSS grid.

+### Day 30: January 22, 2018

+**Today's Progress**: Worked my way through all of Rachel Andrew's Grid by Example free tutorials.
+Definitely considering enrolling in her course.

+**Thoughts:** I had almost no time to code last week.
+Glad to be back on the bandwagon!